 I am Shanna Groves, but you can call me Lipreading Mom.

-Eighteen years ago, I had my first child.
+Twenty years ago, I had my first child.
 While cuddling, burping and kissing on my baby, my ears rang like crazy.

 No problem, the doctor told me while I strained to hear him.
 You’re just going deaf.
 You need hearing aids.